terry40k/GenerativeAdversarialNetwork/README.md

 - EPOCHS: 800
 - noise_dim: 100
 - IMAGE_SAVE_INTERVAL: 100 epochs
 - Feel free to adjust these parameters to your liking.
 You may want to experiment using a lower batch size (e.g. 32) and buffer size (e.g. 1000) if you don't have the hardware to support it due to the resolution of the Stanford cars dataset.
-You still want to have enough variability in there so your generated images don't start having too similar of features
+You still want to have enough variability in there so your generated images don't start having too similar of features.
+You may also start with a lower epoch threshold as these models do take a long time to train

 # Optimizer Settings
 - Uses the Adam optimizer with a learning rate of 1e-4 and beta_1 of 0.5